 Over the prior nine months, we initiated multiple convenings of the Adasina Community to learn how best to invest at the intersection of racial justice and climate change.
 We lifted up the voices of leaders in progressive movements for racial and climate justice and found a compelling connection between the two – the devastating impact of the extractive agriculture system on the planet, particularly in communities of color across the globe.
-Therefore, in alignment with movements at the forefront of racial and climate justice, Adasina will divest from the most troubling areas of the extractive agriculture industry.
+Therefore, in alignment with movements at the forefront of racial and climate justice, Adasina shares data and insights on the most troubling areas of the extractive agriculture industry.

 Thank you to our many social justice partners and the broader Adasina Community, and a special thanks to Gopal Dayaneni from the ETC Group and Lindley Mease from the Clima Fund, for building this understanding and basis for investor action.

 Extractive agriculture is strongly linked to climate change:

 • Over 50% of carbon emissions are the result of extractive agriculture.

 • Synthetic fertilizers are deeply tied to the fossil fuel industry.
 Extractive agriculture is closely linked to racial injustice:

 • The majority of farmers directly impacted by the predatory practices of extractive agricultural companies are people of color in the Global South.

 • Most of the labor force in the industrial food system are people of color who work in harvesting, processing, retail, and other low paying jobs.